 Read the HTTP authentication with PHP documentation for more information on HTTP authentication.

-The Details screen allows you to select the SOAP API asset service assets on the SOAP server.
+The Details screen lets you select the SOAP API endpoints used in the SOAP server.

 Read the Asset screens documentation for more information about the Status, Future status, Thumbnail, and Details sections.

-This section allows you to select the APIs available on the SOAP server and manage the server’s WSDL.
-For the fields in this section to be available, API assets must be created as children of the SOAP server, as shown in the figure.
+The API section of the Details screen allows you to select the APIs available on the SOAP server and manage the server’s Web Service Description Language (WSDL).
+API assets must be created as children of the SOAP server for the fields in this section to be available.

 The fields available in this section are as follows: